Sheila Levrant de Bretteville: Career

 De Bretteville has worked extensively in the field of public art creating works embedded within city neighborhoods.
 One of her best-known pieces is "Biddy Mason's Place: A Passage of Time,” an 82-foot concrete wall with embedded objects in downtown Los Angeles that tells the story of Biddy Mason, a former slave who became a midwife in Los Angeles and lived near the site.
-In “Path of Stars,” completed in 1994 in a New Haven neighborhood, de Bretteville documented the lives of local citizens—past and present—with 21 granite stars set in the sidewalk.
+She collaborated with Betye Saar to create the piece.
+In "Path of Stars", completed in 1994 in a New Haven neighborhood, de Bretteville documented the lives of local citizens—past and present—with 21 granite stars set in the sidewalk.
+The 1996 project "Remembering Little Tokyo" is also located in Los Angeles; de Bretteville collaborated with artist Sonya Ishii to interview residents and create brass tiled etched with symbols representing local history and Japanese American identities.
+She also created the mural "At the Start...
+At Long Last" for the Inwood-207th Street station in New York City, which was influenced by the song "Take the A Train" by jazz musician Billy Strayhorn.

-She was interviewed for the film !Women Art Revolution.
+De Bretteville was interviewed for the film !Women Art Revolution.